-A major reason for this is that documentary credit trade finance continues to be paper intensive, prone to errors and time consuming.
-Add to this the large number of parties involved in facilitating a single cross-border trade transaction, each bound by its own industry, sector or platform rules and regulations, and trade finance becomes very complex.
+A major reason for this is that documentary credit trade finance continues to be paper-intensive, prone to errors, and time-consuming.
+Add to this the large number of parties involved in facilitating a single cross-border trade transaction, each bound by its own industry, sector, or platform rules and regulations, and trade finance becomes very complex.

 In the past, various attempts have been made to solve for some of these challenges, but these have tended to be fragmented efforts, lacking a coordinated industry approach.
-However, new entrants to the financial services industry have challenged parties to rethink ways of working, and with it collaborative approaches and open infrastructure have become commonplace in the effort to solve shared problems.
+However, new entrants to the financial services industry have challenged parties to rethink ways of working, and with it, collaborative approaches and open platform infrastructure have become commonplace in the effort to solve shared problems.

 Contour, a blockchain-based open industry platform is one such collaboration.
 Launched in November 2018 by eight founding members: Bangkok Bank, BNP Paribas, CTBC, HSBC, ING, Natwest, SEB and Standard Chartered Bank alongside delivery partners Bain, CryptoBLK and R3, the Contour consortium aims to be the pioneer for a new documentary credit flow, digitally creating, exchanging, approving and issuing Letters of Credit (LC).